 I still fly the American Flag often.
 Over the years I've gone through quite a few and have always retired them properly.
-I did have one, though, that I have not taken the proper steps with (yet) and since the 4th of July is just a few days away I decided to display it in the form of a wreath.
+I did have one, though, that I have not taken the proper steps with (yet) and since the 4th of July is just around the corner I decided to display it in the form of a beautiful wreath.

 This beautiful grapevine wreath literally took only 5 minutes to make and I needed only a few supplies.

 I recycled a grapevine wreath that I previously used for autumn door decor.
 I took everything off but there was one very stubborn faux hydrangea that refused to come off so I decided to go with it and just leave it in place.
 Works for me!
 You could instead add some other greenery or a metal star in its place.

 I tucked the flag, stars to the left, over one side of the grapevine wreath, holding in place with safety pins.